IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 )}
 ```

 At this point your applications is ready to use the NG Bootstrap components.
-You can find more information about using Bootstrap library at their [`official documentation`](https://ng-bootstrap.github.io/#/getting-started).
+You can find more information about using the Bootstrap library at their [`official documentation`](https://ng-bootstrap.github.io/#/getting-started).

 ### Add Ignite UI for Angular

-To install the Ignite UI for Angular package, along with all of its dependencies, font imports and styles references to your project, run the following command:
+To install the Ignite UI for Angular package along with all of its dependencies, font imports, and styles references, run the following command in your project:

 ```cmd
 ng add igniteui-angular